-A dataset is a repository of data and metadata that can be selectively shared with users of the Blackfynn platform.
+A dataset is a repository of data and metadata that can be selectively shared with users of the Pennsieve platform.
 Datasets can be private to its creator, shared selectively with users or teams in an organization or accessible to all users of an organization.
-Datasets can be published to Blackfynn Discover, and ultimately the SPARC Portal, where data is publicly available.
+Datasets can be published to Pennsieve Discover, and ultimately the SPARC Portal, where data is publicly available.

 SPARC data sets are subject to a 1-year embargo during which time the data sets are visible only to members of the SPARC consortium.
 During embargo, the public will be able to view basic metadata about these data sets as well as their release date.